Rail&Fly is a train ticket deal between Deutsche Bahn and some airlines (including Lufthansa) for cheap train transportation to German airports.

 Basic conditions of the Rail&Fly train to airport ticket in Germany include:

 - Only participating airlines sell Rail&Fly tickets.
-Major German airlines Lufthansa, airberlin, Germanwings, Condor, and LTU participate as well as numerous other airlines from all over the world.
+Major German airlines Lufthansa and Eurowings participate as well as numerous other airlines from all over the world, including American and United, as well as most airlines flying from Asia.

 - Rail&Fly tickets are only available to passengers on international flights.
-Furthermore flights from Amsterdam, Basel, Brussels, Paris, Salzburg, Vienna (Wien), and Zurich (Zürich) are usually excluded.
+Furthermore flights from Amsterdam, Basel, Brussels, Paris, Salzburg, Vienna (Wien), and Zurich (Zürich) to German ariports are usually excluded.

 - Rail&Fly tickets are valid on all German Railways (DB Deutsche Bahn) trains but not on TGV Thalys trains, the DB Autozug, or private networks.
-On night trains and Sprinter trains a supplement is payable.
 Seat reservations are possible but cost extra and only essential on a few ICE Sprinter trains.

 - Rail & Fly tickets are valid on the same day as the international flight as well as on the day prior to departure, or the day after arrival.

 - Rail&Fly tickets are not valid on city buses, trams, or U-Bahn metro trains with the exception of some services where a direct train link is not available to the particular airport.
-For example, Rail&Fly ticket holders may only use bus TXL from Berlin-Tegel Airport to Berlin Hauptbahnhof (and not beyond), tram 6 to Bremen Airport, and U-Bahn U2 to Nuremberg Airport.
+For example, Rail&Fly ticket holders may only use bus TXL from Berlin-Tegel Airport to Berlin Hauptbahnhof (and not beyond, and not for example Bus X9 to Zoo Station), tram 6 to Bremen Airport, and U-Bahn U2 to Nuremberg Airport.
 S-Bahn trains may commonly be used between the airport and main stations.

 - Rail&Fly tickets are available to virtually all German airports with the notable exception of Frankfurt-Hahn Airport (HHN), which does not have a railway station nearby.